What is the product engagement score?

 - Stickiness: The 30 day rolling average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU)

 Since there are so many different product metrics (and ways to calculate them), measuring product engagement hasn’t historically been as straightforward as, say, measuring sentiment with NPS.
 The product engagement score aims to solve this challenge by giving product managers (PMs) an easy way to quickly diagnose how a product is performing.

 How do you calculate a product engagement score?

-Once you’ve calculated feature adoption, app retention, and stickiness using the parameters above, calculating PES is simple.
+Once you’ve calculated adoption, stickiness, and growth using the parameters above, calculating PES is simple.
 To get your product engagement score, take the average of those three numbers, expressed mathematically as:

 Why is it important to track product engagement?